 Some patients experience a pre-leukemic phase- a condition called myelodysplasia- in which certain types of abnormal blood counts are seen.
 Certain types of myelodysplasia may sometimes predate the diagnosis of acute myeloid leukemia by months to years.

-Why choose the Cancer Therapy & Research Center for acute myeloid leukemia?
+Why choose the UT Health San Antonio Cancer Center for acute myeloid leukemia?

 We are the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
 Clinical trials in acute myeloid leukemia are available at the cancer center.
 We can offer patients experimental treatments and first-in-human clinical trials to those patients who meet the qualification guidelines.